Enter one of the following values and click calculate:

 What is Tree Canopy?

 Tree canopy refers to the layer of tree parts (leaves, branches, and stems) that provide coverage over the ground or objects below the tree.
-In other words, if you were to take a bird’s-eye view photo of Charlotte, you would find that 45% of that photo would just be the tops of trees.
+In other words, if you were to take a bird’s-eye view photo of Charlotte, you would find that 47% of that photo would just be the tops of trees.
 Larger trees create more canopy than smaller or thinner trees.
-Due to rapid development, old age, and a changing environment, Charlotte’s tree canopy is diminishing quickly, which can alter the temperature, health, infrastructure, and overall feel of Queen City.
-Below are detailed resources that cover the state of Charlotte tree canopy, how it’s changed over time, how to preserve and grow our existing canopy.
+Due to rapid development, old age, and a changing environment, Charlotte’s tree canopy is diminishing quickly, with a grim prediction that it could plummet to 40% by 2050.
+This would dramatically alter the temperature, health, infrastructure, and overall feel of Queen City so immediate action is needed.
+A quick video explaining the value of canopy can be viewed HERE.

 State of the Canopy